 - The crime took place outside any nation’s jurisdiction (international waters) and involved a U.S. national, or

 - The crime was committed within 12 miles of the U.S. coast.

-Aside from FBI involvement, a cruise ship assault attorney can help you pursue civil action and hold the cruise line financially responsible.
+Aside from FBI involvement, the cruise ship sexual assault attorneys at Hickey Law Firm can help you pursue civil action and hold the cruise line financially responsible.